doc4d/docs/docs/settings/general.md

 #### Hidden class inheritance and code completion

-Inside components, the attributes of hidden parent classes are not suggested when using code completion with the child classes.
+Inside components, the attributes of a hidden parent class are not suggested when using code completion with its child classes.

-For example, imagine you have a hidden parent class called `_Person` and a child class called  `Teacher`.
-When using code completion with `Teacher`, the functions inside `_Person` are displayed (including getter and setters), but not the attributes and function prototypes.
+For example, imagine that your component has a hidden class called `_Person` and a class called `Teacher` that [inherits](../Concepts/classes.md#inheritance) from `_Person`.

+When using code completion with `Teacher`, the classes inside `_Person` appear as suggestions (including getter and setters), but not its attributes and function syntax.